 The county of Pembrokeshire in southwest Wales is perfect for families that love to get outside and explore their surroundings.
 When using one of our Pembrokeshire Holiday Cottages as a base, you’ll have access to the whole region, perfect for all kinds of adventures.
 One way all of the family can have some fun, explore the beautiful surrounding region and burn off some energy is on a bike ride.
 Whether you choose to use one of the many trails around the area, or head off-piste on your very own adventure, we’re certain that a fun-filled day will be had by all.

 When it comes to cycling, Pembrokeshire really has everything.
-There’s a number of routes and trails perfect for family-friendly cycling; flat and smooth, these all offer beautiful and scenic views out onto the lush countryside and stunning coastline.
-The more adventurous will also enjoy the host of challenging and exciting mountain bike trails on offer.
-Here’s some of our recommendations for family cycling in Pembrokeshire.
+There’s a number of routes and trails perfect for family-friendly rides, ranging from flat, smooth paths and roads to the more rugged, mountainous off-road trails.
+Here are some of our recommendations for family cycling in Pembrokeshire.